JEFFREY SANTA ANA

 and critique—to varying degrees—the emotions that power the perception of Asians as

-Transpacific Ecological Imagination: Envisioning the Asia-Pacific Anthropocene, which
+Transpacific Ecological Imagination: Envisioning the Anthropocene in Asian American

-and film).
-The book shows how these works depict natural world metaphors for remembering
+shows how these artistic works depict the natural world to remember and assert origins,

 Santa Ana is the recipient of the Dean’s Award for Excellence in Graduate Teaching